-OPSU, working with the Oklahoma State Department of Education, offers the required course work for graduates seeking alternative certification within the state of Oklahoma.
+Oklahoma Panhandle State University, working with the Oklahoma State Department of Education, will be happy to offer the required course work for graduates seeking alternative certification within the state of Oklahoma.
 Alternative certification is available for a person holding at least a baccalaureate degree in a field of study that corresponds to an area of Oklahoma certification for an elementary/secondary certificate, secondary certificate, or vocational-technical certificate.
 Alternative certificates are not available for elementary education or early childhood education.
-Required course work for alternative certification will consist of the following:
+Required course work for alternative certification will be determined by the Oklahoma State Department of Education.